annawhitaker1/Project3_DataEngineering/README.md

 ## SQL Documentation

 The cleaned data is stored in a SQL database.
-SQL was chosen for its robust querying capabilities and for its ability to handle structured dat.
+SQL was chosen for its querying capabilities and for its ability to handle structured dat.

 The database consists of the following tables: